theupdateframework/taps/candidate-succinct-delegation-tap.md

 values starting with 000, the second bin would include binary values starting with 001, the third 010, then 011, 100, 101, 110, 111.

-The names of each bin will be determined by the bin number and the NAME_PREFIX listed in the `bin_name_prefix` field of the delegation.
+The rolename of each bin will be determined by the bin number and the NAME_PREFIX listed in the `bin_name_prefix` field of the delegation.
 The name will be structured as
 NAME_PREFIX-COUNT where COUNT is a value between 0 and 2^BIT_LENGTH-1 (inclusive) that represents the bin number.
+If the `succinct_hash_delegations` field is present in a delegation, the `name` field will not be used as a rolename, and so is not required.

 The `succinct_hash_delegations` will be prioritized over `path_hash_prefixes`.
 If both of these fields appear in a delegation,